Design

 Maintain Image-to-text Ratios

-Aim for a 1:1 or close to equal ratio of images to text.
-Too many images without descriptive text can make the content confusing, especially for screen reader users.
+Aim for a 60/40 ratio of text to images.
+That means 60% of your email is text, and the remaining 40% consists of images.
+You can also have fewer images, but don’t go over that 40%, as too many pictures without descriptive text can make the content confusing, especially for screen reader users.
 As a general rule, include at least 100 words of text for every image.
 Also, don’t forget to include textual alt attributes for all images to provide descriptions.

 Choose a Simple Layout